taranis-ai/taranis-ai/README.md

 Analysts then refine these AI-augmented articles into structured reports that serve as the foundation for deliverables such as PDF files, which are ultimately published.

 ![Screenshot](./resources/images/screenshot.png)

+## Getting Started

+For production deployments see our [Deployment Guide using docker compose](https://taranis.ai/docs/getting-started/deployment/)

+For Development read our [Dev Setup Guide](./docker/dev/README.md)

 ## Documentation